porrey/max1704x/README.md

 Alternatively, Sleep mode can be calling the **`sleep()`** method to put the device into sleep mode via software and the **`wake()`** method to take it out of sleep mode.
 The **`isSleeping()`** method can be used to get the current state of device.

 ### Entering Seep Mode ###
+The sample code below demonstrates how to check if the device is in sleep mode and then puts it in sleep mode if it is not.

     if (!FuelGauge.isSleeping())
     {